“How can I get to Anchorage from Fairbanks?”

 This is a question we often hear from tourists.
 It’s easy to understand why when you take a look at a world atlas.
 Fairbanks and Anchorage appear to be two little cities separated by a short little stretch of interstate highway.
 Looks can be deceiving!
 The Parks Highway between Fairbanks and Anchorage stretches 360 miles as it weaves and winds through the Tanana Valley, past Denali National Park and Preserve and into the “Anchorage Bowl.”
 The road is paved and well-maintained but still takes no less than 6-8 hours to travel.

-Our charter service is professional and can include a step-on tour guide for extended journeys.
-Our talented and experienced coach drivers can give you the historical background to the different regions of Alaska or just quietly pilot you down to Anchorage in our quiet, air conditioned cabins.
-We offer price protection and will beat any competitor’s written quote by 5%.
+AYT’s talented and experienced coach drivers can give you the historical background to the different regions of Alaska or just quietly pilot you down to Anchorage in their quiet, air conditioned coaches.

 There are approximately ten daily flights from Fairbanks to Anchorage.
 The flight is just over an hour and most tickets cost around $125 (one-way).
 Alaska Airlines operates the lion’s share on the flights with Ravn Alaska operating 2-3 daily at a slightly cheaper fare.